-700.5 Bereavement Leave
+700.5.
+Bereavement Leave

-Up to five days of paid leave of absence shall be provided for a death in the immediate family (spouse, parents, step-parents, grandparents, step-grandparents, children, step-children, grandchildren, brothers, sisters, mother-in-law, father-in-law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandmother-in-law and grandfather-in-law).
+Up to 40 hours of paid leave of absence shall be provided to full-time employees for a death in the immediate family (spouse, parents, step-parents, grandparents, step-grandparents, children, step-children, grandchildren, brothers, sisters, mother-in-law, father-in- law, son-in-law, daughter-in-law, brother-in-law, sister-in-law, grandmother-in-law and grandfather-in-law).
+Part-time, temporary, and seasonal employees shall receive proportional bereavement compensation based on the hours worked that pay period.
 Additional leave may be granted from accrued comp time or PTO leave.
-FMLA may be a qualifying event for use of CAT time.